 “Saugie” might be a vehicle for local tourism but there are many sea, lake and river monsters that have been sighted and recorded over history.
 Examining bodies of water closely, scientists have yet to come up with “smoking gun” proof of Nessie-like monsters but this means little to the many thousands of people who have witnessed them.

 P.S.
 In the meantime, consider the following excerpt from David Lynch’s Mullholland Drive.
-Is the collective unconscious designating Hollywood as an alternative reality, hell-on-Earth dreamland complete with master manipulator?
+Is the film-maker designating Hollywood as an alternative reality, hell-on-Earth dreamland complete with master manipulator?
 (And btw, Happy Halloween!).

 1 Hollywood LA is also described in the Iggy Pop song Butt Town: “…Monday you’re new and Friday you’re through in butt town.
 The producer is wily and owns what he sells.
 The talent is eager to go straight to hell…”

 2 Despite my reference to a “monster”, the Saugeen is classified as a Class One River, which means “fast moving water with riffles and small waves.
 Few obstructions, all obvious and easily missed with little training.” (see https://en.wikipedia.org/wiki/International_scale_of_river_difficulty).